 SPEAR is a pan-European research project, which proudly bears the ITEA label.
-The consortium consists of 26 partners from six European countries.
+The consortium consists of 26 partners from five European countries.
 As the name dictates, SPEAR aims to spawn ground-breaking research results and prototypes for energy optimisation in industrial production processes.

 SPEAR’s heart is an extremely flexible and highly generic optimisation platform.
 This platform will host a comprehensive set of optimisation algorithms - each one facilitating an effective and profitable energy optimisation of highly complex production processes.
 SPEAR will not focus on isolated industry sectors, rather, a broad spectrum of application domains like production processes in common plants, production lines, buildings, hybrid drives, and wind turbine drive trains will be supported.
 Moreover, the energy-specific optimisation of existing and new production plants during virtual commissioning and during the running production will be supported.